Lost in Space: Theme music

 The open and closing theme music was written by John Williams, listed in the credits as "Johnny Williams".
 The original pilot and much of Season One reused Bernard Herrmann's eerie score from the classic sci-fi film The Day the Earth Stood Still (1951).

 Season three featured a new score which was considered more exciting and faster tempo.
 The opening music was accompanied by live action shots of the cast, featuring a pumped-up countdown from seven to one to launch each week's episode.

 Incidental music

-Much of the incidental music in the series was written by Williams who scored four episodes.
+Much of the incidental music in the series was written by Williams, who scored four episodes.
 These scores helped Williams gain credibility as a composer.
-Other notable film and television composers who worked on the music for Lost in Space included Alexander Courage, who contributed six scores to the series.
+Another notable film and television composer who worked on the music for Lost in Space was Alexander Courage, who contributed six scores to the series.

 Discography

-There have been a number of Lost in Space soundtrack CDs released.
+A number of Lost in Space soundtrack CDs have been released.